TeoDev1611/TeoDev1611/README.md

 ## About

 Hello!
-My Name is Teo, I am 14 years old and I know Python HTML, Framework Bulma, Javascript, C++,Vim Scripting and I am learning about Golang, Express.js y Socket.io, I want to be a backend developer in the future.
-Today i am making Moldy The Best Project Starter of the world in Golang
+My Name is Teo, I know Python, HTML, Framework Bulma, Javascript, C++, Vim Scripting, Lua and I am learning about Golang, Express.js y Socket.io, I want to be a backend developer in the future.

 ## Estadistics